» print this page!

 2007

 Eetu Mäkelä, Kim Viljanen, Olli Alm, Jouni Tuominen, Onni Valkeapää, Tomi Kauppinen, Jussi Kurki, Reetta Sinkkilä, Teppo Känsälä, Robin Lindroos, Osma Suominen, Tuukka Ruotsalo and Eero Hyvönen: Enabling the Semantic Web with Ready-to-Use Web Widgets.
-Proceedings of the First Industrial Results of Semantic Technologies Workshop, ISWC2007, November 11, 2007. bib pdf
+Proceedings of the First Industrial Results of Semantic Technologies Workshop, ISWC2007, pp. 56-69, CEUR Workshop Proceedings, Vol. 293, November 11, 2007. bib pdf link

 A lot of functionality is needed when an application, such as a museum cataloguing system, is extended with semantic capabilities, for example ontological indexing functionality or multi-facet search.
 To avoid duplicate work and to enable easy and cost-efficient integration of information systems with the Semantic Web, we propose a web widget approach.
 Here, data sources are combined with functionality into readyto-use software components that allow adding semantic functionality to systems with just a few lines of code.
 As a proof of the concept, we present a collection of general semantic web widgets and case applications that use them, such as the ontology server ONKI, the annotation editor SAHA and the culture portal CultureSampo.